LB presents the Full Story of a football genius who is best known by the Nickname; ‘Firewall‘.

 ”Pep didn’t like my opinion.
 I spoke out because I felt that Pep was being vindictive to me.
 Unfortunately for Pep, we live in a world where you have the right to free speech.
 Guardiola wins a few games and thinks he’s king.
 Pellegrini was a gentleman and far better”.

-Yaya Toure Childhood Story Plus Untold Biography Facts –A Victim of Racism
+Yaya Toure Biography Facts – A Victim of Racism:

 He has a history of being targeted by racist mobs.
 Yaya has commented several times on his love of playing football in England, where racist mobs targeting black players is a rare occurrence.
 The worst incidents occurred while he was playing in Portugal and Moscow.

-Yaya Toure Childhood Story Plus Untold Biography Facts –Stays behind after training to improve ‘freekick’ skills
+Stays behind after training to improve ‘freekick’ skills:

 Touré is known for staying behind after training each day.
 He is a strong believer of the words ‘practice makes perfect’.
 Yaya stays behind after practice in order to continue to improve his free-kick technique in particular.

-His younger brother by name Ibrahim Obyala Tour died of Cancer on the June 2014.
+His younger brother by the name Ibrahim Obyala Tour died of Cancer in June 2014.
 He was a striker for Lebanon’s Al-Safa team.
 Yaya and his brother Kolo were given the tragic news after their Colombia-Ivory Coast match.

-Yaya Toure Childhood Story Plus Untold Biography Facts –Twitter handle and Facebook Page dedicated to his facts.
+Yaya Toure Biography – Twitter handle and Facebook Page dedicated to his facts:

 Here’s a selection of the best tweets.